 Note: If the corporation has credits from more than one trade or business activity on line 12a or 13, or from more than one rental activity on line 12b, 12c, 12d, or 12e, it must report separately on an attachment to Schedule K-1, the amount of each credit and provide any other applicable activity information listed in Passive Activity Reporting Requirements on page 10.
-However, do not attach Form 3800, General Business
+However, do not attach Form 3800, General Business trade or business activities.
+Enter on line 12d or 12e the credit for alcohol used as fuel attributable to rental activities.
+Figure the credit on Form 6478, Credit for Alcohol Used as Fuel, and attach it to Form 1120S.
+The credit must be included in income on page 1, line 5, of Form 1120S.
+See section 40(f) for an election the corporation can make to have the credit not apply.

-Line 12a-Credit for Alcohol Used as Fuel
+Credit, to Form 1120S.
+Line 12a-Credit for Alcohol Used